l8smartlight/l8-sdk-objc/README.md

 ## 3. Interact with L8:

 The followig examples are based on code above.
-We need a delegate of L8, it could be BluetoothL8 or RestfulL8 (simulator), in this case our exmaple use a real L8 device:
+We need a delegate of L8, it could be BluetoothL8 or RestfulL8 (simulator), in this case our example use a real L8 device:

 ```objective-c